-- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows treatment of patients whose corneas are too thin for creation of a LASIK flap and removal of tissue by the excimer laser.
+- Better for Patients with Thin Corneas: Working on the surface of the cornea also allows treatment of patients whose corneas are too thin for the creation of a LASIK flap and removal of tissue by the excimer laser.

-A person who had Advanced Surface Ablation (ASA) can expect to see every bit as well as a LASIK patient in the long run.
+A person who had PRK/ASA can expect to see every bit as well as a LASIK patient in the long run.
 The initial healing, however, is much slower.
 Patients are often recommended to have one eye done at a time.
 The doctor may recommend waiting anywhere between a week to a month between eyes.
 Having one eye done at a time will help patients to remain functional throughout healing.
 The patient who has one eye done at a time will need to make arrangements to have their glasses or adjusted, or to wear a contact lens in between procedures.